-12For estimating the time series of purchasing durable assets, I do not control for the number of assets that the household owns because then, the assets purchased would also affect the number of assets owned on the right hand side.
+17For estimating the time series of purchasing durable assets, I do not control for the number of assets that the household owns because then, the assets purchased would also affect the number of assets owned on the right hand side.

-13The graph showing the average probability of purchasing any durable good, without controlling for household fixed effects is available in appendix figure A.10.
+18The graph showing the average probability of purchasing any durable good, without controlling for household fixed effects is available in appendix figure A.10.

-14Interestingly, the durable consumption does not pick up even some months after demonetization.
+19Interestingly, the durable consumption does not pick up even some months after demonetization.
 I verify this pattern from the Index of Industrial Production (IIP) data from Ministry of Statistics and Program Implementation (MOSPI) which shows that the growth rates have been negative in 2017.
 The graph is available in the Data Appendix.
 Another verification exercise I do for the increasing pattern before 2016 is that I confirm that the increase in probability of purchasing washing machine and air conditioner is not increasing for households who do not have electricity access.
-While the IIP helps in the verification of the pattern towards the end of 2017, it still does not explain the reason durable consumption does not pick up even after the liquidity is restored which is something that should be explored in further research.
+While the IIP helps in the verification of the pattern towards the end of 2017, it still does not explain the reason durable estimation window that I use for the regressions.